Adam-family Methods for Nonsmooth Optimization with Convergence Guarantees: Applications: Convergence Guarantees for Adam-family Methods

 \begin{rmk} It is worth mentioning that Assumption \ref{Assumption_Implementation_f} is mild in practice.
-For the loss function of any neural network that is built from definable blocks, \citet{bolte2021conservative} shows that the results returned by the AD algorithms are contained within a definable conservative field.
+For the loss function of any neural network that is built from definable blocks, \citet{bolte2021conservative} show that the results returned by the AD algorithms are contained within a definable conservative field.
+This illustrates that Assumption \ref{Assumption_Implementation_f}(1)-(3) are easy to be satisfied in practice.